EvenToNight/auto-i18n/README.md

 ## Features

 - 🌍 Automatic translation to multiple languages
-- 🚫 Preserve custom translations with `[ignorei18n]` in destination files
+- 🚫 Preserve custom translations with `[ignorei18n]`
 - 📦 Auto-commits and pushes translations
-- ⚡ Smart change detection (only runs when source file changes)
+- ⚡ Smart change detection (only runs when source file changes and translates only modified keys)

 ## Usage